piaasol/companion-poc/data/nlu.md

 - very bad
 - I don't feel good
 - I don't feel well
+- hip pain

+## intent:ask_medical_advice
+- Show me a medical advice for hip pain
+- Any medical suggestions for hip pain?
+- Hip pain is getting worse.
+Tell me some medical advice.
+- Any medical informaion for bad hip pain?
+- Medical comment on serious hip pain
+- Could you help my hip pain with medical advice
+- Any mendical tips for my hip pain?
+- Counsel of doctors on hip pain
+- hip pain advice
+- I feel more pain on my hips.
+I need medical advice.
+- Medical advice for my hip pain
 ## intent:ask_food_recommendation
 -  Tell me what to eat
 - What should I eat?